 Addiction is an illness that affects the mind, body, and spirit.
 Depending upon the drug, addiction can do severe harm to the body.
-It’s very common for addicts to ignore their nutritional needs by eating poorly or hardly eating at all.
+It’s very common for individuals to ignore their nutritional needs by eating poorly or hardly eating at all.
 Addiction can also change the brain in ways that can make them believe they need the drug to survive.
-And many recovering addicts know that addiction can change the way they feel about themselves, others, and the world.
+And many recovering individuals know that addiction can change the way they feel about themselves, others, and the world.
+Because of the toll addiction can take, it’s crucial for individuals to find support for addiction recovery.
+Through an alumni program or family therapy program, you can find the support system you need to remain in recovery.

 The 8 Dimensions of Wellness